zznich0las/WidowServerMaker/README.md

 # WidowServerMaker
 This is a very simple, yet useful .sh file.
-Raccomended for beginners with Linux and Minecraft Server Creation.
+Reccomended for beginners with Linux and Minecraft Server Creation.
 I will repeat myself, because this is a very simple script, please don't blame me for making this, Thank you <3

 # How to install